 If you’ve ever taken a payday loan to pay off another, again, you’re in a similar position to millions of other people in the UK.

-In fact, last year’s study also shows that 3 out of 4 payday loan borrowers will take at least one more loan in the same year – and that those borrowers will, on average, take 6 different payday loans across any 12-month periods.
+In fact, last year’s study also shows that three out of four payday loan borrowers will take at least one more loan in the same year – and that those borrowers will, on average, take six different payday loans across any 12-month periods.

 While a short-term loan can be useful to help you get to your next payday, the fact that you now have another outgoing the following month can make reaching the next payday even more tricky.
-With more to pay next month, it’s easy for people to find themselves in a difficult situation, never being able to pay back their debt because more and more of their outgoings are taken up with payday loan repayments.
+With more to pay next month, it’s easy for people to find themselves in a difficult situation, struggling to pay back their debt because more and more of their outgoings are taken up with payday loan repayments.
 This can in turn have a negative impact on your credit score and credit rating.

 Are you entitled to a payday loan refund?

 To work out if you might be eligible for a payday loan refund you simply need to ask yourself a few questions.